abigailramsoe/aeGenomics/day3/README.md

 Before you try with the different commands, you should try to run them with no arguments - this will show you the help page giving you an explanation of the different parameters and examples on how to run the command.

-## PART1  - Mapping Statistics
+## PART 1  - Mapping Statistics

 There are two fastq.gz files in the directory /TEACHING/BIOINF23/assignment1_mapping.

-One is called L10.fq.gz and contains single end reads of length 10, and one is called L30.fq.gz and has reads of length 30.
+One is called l10.fastq.gz and contains single end reads of length 10, and one is called l30.fastq.gz and has reads of length 30.
 You will align both of these files and investigate the effect of read length on the resulting mapped reads.

 Both of these files are reads from the organism <i>Mycobacterium leprae</i>.